chicio/ID3TagEditor/README.md

 ID3TagEditor is also available as Swift Package for the Swift Package Manager.
 To use it simply add it to your dependecies in the Swift  `Package.swift`.
 After that you can build your project with the command `swift build`, and eventually run you project (if it is an executable type) with the command `swift run`.
+If you want you can also run tests using `swift test`.
+*IMPORTANT: at the moment some tests are excluded from  `swift test` because the test api is missing (eg. `XCTestExpectation`) or because the Bundle of resources in the test target doesn't work as expected.

 ```
 // swift-tools-version:4.2